Mordech/dynamic-grid/packages/dynamic-grid-core/README.md

 The `core.css` file uses the following CSS custom properties (also known as CSS variables):

 - `--dg-repeat-count`: Specifies the number of columns in the grid.
 Defaults to `auto-fit`.

 - `--dg-min-width`: Specifies the minimum width of each grid element.
 Defaults to `200px`.

 - `--dg-gap`: Specifies the gap between grid elements.
 Defaults to `unset`.

+- `--dg-gap-inline`: Used to calculate the gap between grid elements.
+Defaults to `var(--dg-gap)`.
+This property is used when `--dg-gap` has two values, one for the horizontal gap and one for the vertical gap.
+This value is needed only in `.dg-is-scroll` mode.
+For example, if `--dg-gap` is set to `10px 20px`, then `--dg-gap-inline` should be set to `20px`.

 - `--dg-scroll-rows`: Specifies the number of rows in the scrollable grid.
 Defaults to `1`.

 - `--dg-scroll-hint`: Specifies the number of columns to show as a hint when scrolling.
 Defaults to `0`.

 These custom properties are used to define the grid layout and scroll behavior of the dynamic grid.
 They can be customized by setting their values in the CSS for the `.grid` and `.is-scroll` classes.